On the well-posed variational principle in degenerate point particle systems using embeddings of the symplectic manifold: Examples

 The appropriate boundary conditions are set as follows:

 Then the variational principle leads to the following equations:

 The second equation gives the explicit form for the canonical momentum $P_{1}$.
 Therefore, $L_{T}$ is rewritten as follows:

 which is now defined in the subspace $TM|_{Q,\dot{Q}}\times\mathbb{R}$.
-This indicates that the system is always Frobenius integrable as mentioned in the section \ref{Sec03:01} and that two integral constants exist.
+This indicates that the system is always Frobenius integrable as mentioned in Sect.~\ref{Sec03:01} and that two integral constants exist.
 In fact, $L_{T}$ is none other than describing the one-dimensional harmonic oscillator.
 The equation of motion is as follows:

 This equation has the unique solution $Q^{1}(t)=A{\textrm{ exp}}(+it)+B{\textrm{ exp}}(-it)$ and the boundary condition uniquely determines the integral constant $A,B$.